rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 .\ran.exe -r D:\QCOW\ -l -g-false
 ```

-Then, we can reference it like this: http://102.168.1.108:8080/windows-2022.qcow2
+Then, we can reference the image like this (use your IP obviously): http://192.168.1.108:8080/windows-2022.qcow2

-Replace the IP with your host machine.
-Because we are running the service inside Kubernetes, we need the 'outside' IP so it can find the image to download.
+We need the 'outside' IP so it can find the image to download from inside the KIND cluster.

+kubevirt_win2022_dv.yml
 ```yml
 apiVersion: cdi.kubevirt.io/v1beta1
 kind: DataVolume